Turlough Hill Power Station: History

 Following the completion of Turlough Hill, the ESB considered a number of sites – in the Wicklow and Comeragh mountains as well as around Lough Derg – for further pumped-storage schemes.
 However, Turlough Hill remains the only such scheme in Ireland to date, although the Commission for Energy Regulation has approved the construction of a 70MW facility at Knocknagreenan, County Cork.

 Name

 The hill originally did not have a name on the Ordnance Survey map.
-The engineer who identified the site, J O'Riordan, decided to name the hill after his son Turlough.
+The engineer who identified the site, J. O'Riordan, decided to name the hill after his son Turlough.
 The name is quite fitting in any case as the pumped storage station draws water from the mountain top lake, which thus becomes a ‘dry lake’.
 There is a geological feature known as a Turlough; it is defined as "(in Ireland) a low-lying area on limestone which becomes flooded in wet weather through the welling up of groundwater from the rock.
 ORIGIN late 17th cent.: from Irish turloch, from tur ‘dry’ + loch ‘lake’."

+Energy characteristics

+The Irish Minister for Communications, Energy and Natural Resources reported to the Oireachtas on 15 January 2014 "... in Ireland we have the Turlough Hill pumped storage facility in County Wicklow, which has a capacity of 292 MW.
+With the upper reservoir full, there is an energy storage of 1,590 megawatt-hours which equates to more than 5 hours running of the station at full output."